-RADIUS Protocol uses RADIUS Server and RADIUS Clients:
+The RADIUS protocol uses a RADIUS Server and RADIUS Clients.

 What is AAA?